Boleslaw Cybis Drawings from the 1920s

 Bushes on the hills, 1925, crayon on paper, 10” x 13”.

 Harbor on the Vistula, 1925, pencil on paper, 7” x 9”, dated lower right: 7/X.25 (Oct.
 7, 1925).
-The Vistula is the longest river in Poland.
+The Vistula is the longest river in Poland; Kazimierz is situated along its banks.

 This young woman’s head displays the style of the Art Deco era.
 Sanguine crayon on paper, 16” x 13”, dated at lower left: 20 I 26 (January 20, 1926)